 Dens under porches, decks or sheds are not uncommon in urban areas.
 If you find a fox family in an inconvenient spot, consider allowing them to stay until the young are old enough to begin accompanying their parents on foraging outings.
 At this point they are nearly ready to say goodbye to the den site and move on for good.

-If you need a fox family to move on sooner rather than later, harassment may encourage an earlier move.
+If you need a fox family to move on sooner rather than later, mild harassment (scaring them away) may encourage an earlier move.
 Here are a few humane harassment options once the kits have emerged:

 - Mount shiny party balloons or 12-18 inch lengths of Irri-tape on sticks or poles a few feet off the ground just outside the den entrance.

-- Spread capsicum-based granular repellent (such as Havahart's Critter Ridder) around the den entry.
+- Spread capsicum-based granular repellent around the den entry.

 Scare devices and repellents